XiaoyuXU1/XiaoyuXU1.github.io/_pages/about.md

 <span class="anchor" id='about-me'></span>
 # 😊 About Me

-I am currently a PhD candidate at The Hong Kong Polytechnic University, co-supervised by [Prof. Haibo Hu](https://haibohu.org/) and [Dr. Minxin Du](https://duminxin.github.io/).
-Prior to this, I received my B.Eng. in Electronic and Communication Engineering from Sun Yat-sen University (SYSU) in 2024.
+I am currently a Ph.D. candidate at The Hong Kong Polytechnic University, co-supervised by [Prof. Haibo Hu](https://haibohu.org/) and [Dr. Minxin Du](https://duminxin.github.io/).
+Prior to this, I received my B.Eng. in Electronics and Communication Engineering from Sun Yat-sen University (SYSU) in 2024.

 ### Research Interests